 What the tracheal shave procedure involves

-If the tracheal shave is the only surgery that will be performed, it can be done under local anesthesia as an outpatient procedure, or in an operating room under general anesthesia, depending on your doctors’ recommendations.
+If the trachea shave is the only surgery that will be performed, it can be done under local anesthesia as an outpatient procedure, or in an operating room under general anesthesia, depending on your doctors’ recommendations.

 However, many times the Adam’s apple reduction is done at the same time as other facial feminization surgical procedures (e.g. jaw reduction, forehead reduction, rhinoplasty, etc.).
-In this case, you will be put under general anesthesia for the operation.
+In this case, you will be put under general anesthesia for the tracheal shaving operation.

 Every surgeon’s technique will be slightly different, which is why it is very important to find a cosmetic surgeon who has specialization in tracheal shaves and FFS in general.
 The usual method is to make a small, horizontal incision just above the bump that needs to be reduced.
 The surgeon will fold back the muscles in front of the thyroid cartilage so that they can access it and reduce the size of the most prominent parts.
 Finally, the whole thing is stitched back up over the now smaller Adam’s apple.

 Although it should not be the primary criteria used to choose a surgeon for your tracheal shaving procedure, we understand that price is relevant for many patients.
 Unfortunately, it is difficult to give an exact cost for a trachea shave because so many factors affect the price.
 As a ballpark figure, we could say that the cost can range from a few hundred euros to several thousand.
 Some of the most important factors influencing the cost of the surgery are:

 - The surgeon’s level of qualifications and experience.
 Highly specialized doctors with a reputation for quality work are in greater demand, and therefore their prices are generally higher than less experienced practitioners.
 It is important, however, to consider the potential costs that could arise from any post-op complications with a less qualified surgeon.